14 Best B2B Cold Email Templates to Get Your Leads' Attention

 8. Make several spelling and grammar mistakes.

-To maintain credibility with prospects, we recommend:
+To maintain credibility with prospects, I recommend:

 • Reading your email aloud before sending